jamietanna/sarahseewhy.github.io/_posts/2023-02-25-programming-parenting.md

 ### Focus on priorities

-Given that it's not possible to do All The Things, it's even more critical to prioritise the things that truly matter.
+Given it's not possible to do All The Things, it's even more critical to prioritise the things which truly matter.

 In my baby's case this was identifying her core needs (feeding, rest, connection, play, time alone) and then prioritising them.

-It also meant identifying my core needs as a parent (they aren't too different from my baby's: feeding, rest, connection, and play/time alone).
+It also meant identifying my core needs as a parent (they aren't too different from my baby's: feeding, rest, connection, play, and time alone).

 Initially everything else was peripheral to these core needs.
 As my baby grew, and especially when she passed the [fourth trimester](https://www.whattoexpect.com/first-year/postpartum/what-doctors-wish-moms-knew-fourth-trimester/), we were able to slowly layer other needs and priorities.